 Scope creep happens when a project’s scope is changed or additional requirements are implemented.
 It happens after the start of a project, and you don’t really have any control over it.
 Although you know changes are likely to occur at some point during any project, the lack of control that comes with changes can be very stressful.

 More specifically, scope creep occurs when changes to a project haven’t been authorized, and when the effects of those changes haven’t been addressed.
 Worse yet, you’re still required to achieve the project’s goals with the same schedule, budget, and resources that you had before the changes were made.

 All of this might mean that you’re unable to meet the original authorized aspects of your project on time, and it might cause the project to fail unless you know how to tackle changes in scope.

-Steps to Take to Stop Project Scope Creep
+Steps to Stop Project Scope Creep

 Here are a few ways that you can manage scope creep so you can keep your team on track and your clients happy.

 1. Start Every Project with a Contract and a Backup Plan

 The contract serves to establish expectations.
 The contract identifies and tackles project changes when it occurs.
 In this document, you can outline everything from deadlines to responsibilities so requirements will be met.
 Beyond that, it’s also a good idea to have a backup plan.
 This plan determines the team members who will review changes, approve changes, and discuss their impacts on budget and timeline.

 2. Write Down Requested Changes